marchc1/obsolete-source-engine/README.md

 - - [ ] Implement Addon Mounting
 - - [ ] Implement Addon Download

-List of currently working dlls:
+List of currently (probably)working dlls:
 - `datacache.dll`
 - `icudt.dll` (IDK what it even does xd)
 - `icudt42.dll` (IDK what it even does xd)